wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/2-mail-basics.md

 ### On send add-ins

-The *on send* feature for Outlook add-ins provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on send
+The *on send* feature for Outlook add-ins provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on send.

 ## Provisioning add-ins